IvanoDaneri/SpringBootJWT/readme.txt

 II) SECURITY APPLICATION CONFIGURATION
 --------------------------------------

-Let's see the part of the application that concerns security (which is certainly the most interesting part of app).
+Let's see the part of the application that concerns about security (which is certainly the most interesting part of app).
 Two different SpringSecurity configurations have been implemented which are in alternative:

 1) basic configuration: any user is authorized to access the URLs of the rest exposed by rest controllers (CompanyController, EmployeeController).